RyanPetersen-89/Commerce-Core/README.md

   - Enter `psql -U postgres` to open the PostgreSQL command line interface.
 If prompted, input your password.
   - To set up the database, type `\i db/schema.sql` and press Enter.
+  - Next enter `\q` and hit Enter
   Now your database is ready to use!

 - Remove '.EXAMPLE' from the .env.EXAMPLE file renaming it to .env

 - Configure that .env file with your database credentials

+- Initialize your seeds by running `npm run seeds`

+- Initialize the program by running `npm start`

+- You should see a message saying your program is running on `localhost: {port}`

 ## API Endpoints